Unleash/unleash/docs/api/admin/strategies-api.md

 title: /api/admin/strategies
 ---

 > In order to access the admin api endpoints you need to identify yourself.
-If you are using the `unsecure` authententication method, you may use [basic authenticaion](https://en.wikipedia.org/wiki/Basic_access_authentication) to ientify yourself.
+If you are using the `unsecure` authentication method, you may use [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) to identify yourself.

 ### Fetch Strategies

 `GET: http://unleash.host.com/api/admin/strategies`

-Used to fetch all defined strategies and their defined paramters.
+Used to fetch all defined strategies and their defined parameters.

 **Response**